Riverway Law is led by Fahad Ansari, a practising solicitor with over 15 years of immigration, asylum and nationality law experience.

-Fahad specialises in complex cases involving EU law, criminal deportation, terrorism and national security, political asylum, human rights claims and citizenship.
+Fahad specialises in complex cases involving political asylum, terrorism and national security, criminal deportation, human rights claims and citizenship challenges.

 Fahad has successfully conducted judicial review challenges in the High Court and Upper Tribunal against decisions of the Home Office in matters relating to unlawful detention, removal, delays, naturalisation, failure to apply policy, fresh claims for asylum, fee waiver applications and entry clearance refusals.

 Fahad has secured tens of thousands of pounds in damages for clients who were unlawfully detained.

 Fahad is regularly instructed in cases involving a national security element including deprivation of citizenship, exclusion from the refugee convention and deportation following convictions for terrorism offences.
 These cases often result in proceedings before the Special Immigration Appeals Commission (SIAC) which involves the use of a Closed Material Procedure by which appellants and their representatives are not shown the evidence relied on by the Home Secretary.

 Fahad also works as a consultant with Legal 500 firm Duncan Lewis and previously worked with leading immigration firm TRP Solicitors and Legal 500 firms Fisher Meredith LLP and Birnberg Peirce & Partners.